Platinum-group mineral band.

 Redistribution, alteration, and new minerals

-A later stage of the work shifted the center of gravity again.
-The problem was no longer only how PGM formed, but how they were modified after formation.
-Once that question is taken seriously, alteration ceases to be a minor complication and becomes part of the mineralogical record itself.
-Work on awaruite mineralization and hydrous metamorphism treated PGE behavior under low-temperature overprint directly, while Pt-He dating of platinum mineralization in Ural-Alaskan-type complexes addressed remobilization in time as well as in texture.
+Another problem is how they were modified after formation.
+Work on awaruite mineralization and hydrous metamorphism treated PGE behavior under low-temperature overprint directly, while 190Pt-4He dating of platinum mineralization in Ural-Alaskan-type complexes addressed remobilization in time as well as in texture.
 These studies pushed the interpretation away from a purely magmatic framework and toward one in which serpentinization, hydrous alteration, and late-stage fluid pathways can reorganize metal budgets that were initially established in much hotter systems.

 The same change in emphasis appears in the new-mineral work.
 Sidorovite, PtFe3, was described from the Snegovaya River placer as part of complex Pt-Fe intermetallic assemblages and secondary rims formed after isoferroplatinum.
 Its proposed formation through incorporation of Fe0 during low-temperature alteration linked Pt mineralogy directly to reduction processes associated with H2-bearing fluids generated during serpentinization.
 Kufahrite extended that interest in rare Pt-bearing phases further.
 Taken together, these papers were not simply taxonomic additions.
 They were a way of tracking subtle low-temperature modification in systems that had previously been described mostly in terms of primary alloy crystallization.
 By this point, the central question had become not just which PGM are present, but which of them are primary, which are secondary, and what that distinction implies for the history of ultramafic rocks, chromitites, and related placers.